Below, we update a previously posted article to keep up with changing attitudes to the changes we see in the game.

 There’s no debating that the way baseball is being played is changing.
 The game is slowly starting to embrace a more modern flair.
 Bat flips and celebrations that would have cost a beaning in past generations are becoming the norm.
 Still, many college coaches debate the outward displays of emotion that they see.
 Sure, it’s a new generation, but how much bat flip is too much bat flip?
 How much emotion can a player display before it becomes a side show?
 Since we know college coaches are spending a lot of time evaluating the body language and behavior of recruits, we take a look at some of the emotionally-charged situations college coaches see on the recruiting trail and how they help or hurt a recruit’s chances of being recruited.

 Situation 1: A player experiences failure, gets upset, returns to the dugout and throws his equipment, pouts, or withdraws from the game.

 College Coach’s Take: This is an easy one.
-It’s the ultimate recruiting no-no. Coaches will think the player can’t control his emotions and is immature.
+It’s the ultimate recruiting no-no. Coaches will think the player can’t control his emotions, is immature, and can’t handle adversity that is inherent in the game.
 This will hurt his chances of getting recruited.
 The more marginal the skill set, the less likely coaches will tolerate immature behavior or the inability to control emotions.